nexusformat/definitions/manual/source/examples/index.rst

 ##################################

-Each example in this section demonstrates reading and or writing of compliant NeXus files in one of the supported storage comatiners (HDF4, HDF5, or XML).
+Each example in this section demonstrates reading and or writing of compliant NeXus files in one of the supported storage containers (HDF4, HDF5, or XML).
 Please be aware that not all exmples are up to date with the latest format recommendations.

 .. toctree::